una-honest-data-and-ai-consulting/Small_data_visual_search_app/README.md

 # Workshop: Human-like visual search application with small data
-A workshop on how to tackle one-shot instance segmentation with Siamese Mask R-CNN
+A workshop on how to build and deploy human-like visual search application with Siamese Mask R-CNN

 Audience level: Beginner - Intermediate